bdusell/rau/docs/getting-started.rst

 This saves a transformer language model to the directory ``saved-language-model``.

-Finally, calculate the perplexity of this language model on the test set:
+Calculate the perplexity of this language model on the test set:

 .. code-block:: sh